A fitness trainer assisting a man with a leg stretch exercise in a gym, with dumbbells on a rack in the background.

 RUNNING ASSESSMENT FAQ

-• A running assessment is a detailed evaluation of your running technique, strength, and movement patterns.
-It helps identify inefficiencies, reduce injury risk, and improve performance.
+• A running assessment is a detailed evaluation of your running technique, running mechanics, and movement pattern.
+It helps identify inefficiencies, reduce the risk of a running injury, and support better performance through improved running style.

-• Anyone who runs can benefit, whether you’re new to running, dealing with recurring injuries, or looking to improve performance for an event.
+• Anyone who runs can benefit, whether you’re a beginner or an experienced runner, dealing with common running injuries, or working towards specific running goals.

-• Most assessments take around 45 to 60 minutes, depending on your history and what needs to be assessed.
+• Most running assessments take around 45 to 60 minutes, depending on your history, current condition, and any injury management needs.

-• This depends on your goals, but many runners benefit from reassessment after a few weeks to track progress and adjust their program.
+• This depends on your progress and running goals, but many runners benefit from follow-up running assessments after a few weeks to monitor improvements, adjust training, and stay aligned with effective injury prevention strategies.